ClaudiasLibrary/hacking-101/README.md

 - Access to a virtualized environment (e.g., VirtualBox, VMware).

 **Description:**
-This level is designed for absolute beginners who are curious about ethical hacking but have little to no prior experience in the field.
+This level is designed for absolute beginners who are curious about hacking but have little to no prior experience in the field.
 The focus is on understanding the basics of how computers and the internet work, introducing essential tools, and fostering a hacker's mindset.
 You'll learn to navigate the command line, explore simple network tools, and set up a safe practice environment to experiment without risks.

 ### 2. Rookie Recon